AIR BREAK- Co-producing healthy clean commuting air spots in town

 - Improved air quality levels in selected critical areas of the cities

 - Increased number of people preferring soft mobility

 - Reduced emissions by reducing car traffic and congested areas

 - Improved commuting in strategic areas of the city

 - Improved perception of well-being among citizens especially in the newgreen areas and along the smart-cycle paths

 - Increased participation of citizens in the social life and urban planning decisions (Living labs, associations)

 - Improved strategic decision power of the Municipality of Ferrara Fbased on the data acquired during the project with the integration/modification of the current urban plans with more sustainable solutions

-- Installation of a newfully equipped smart-cycle path and optimisation of the cycle network
+- June 2022: Installation of a newfully equipped smart-cycle path and of 4 smart hubs

 - June 2023: Plantation of new high-absorbing tree species